BU-IE-582/fall20-mizrakhande/index.md

 [Here](files/IE582_HW1_Q3.ipynb) is my Jupyter notebook for Task 3

 In addition, you can directly see the code of Task 3 from [Here](https://github.com/BU-IE-582/fall20-mizrakhande/blob/master-branch/files/IE582_HW1_Q3.ipynb) if you do not want to download the notebook.

+# Homework 2

+## Week 6 (December 11)

+[Here](files/IE582_HW1_Q1.html) is my part a

+[Here](files/IE582_HW1_Q1.ipynb) is my Jupyter notebook for part a

+In addition, you can directly see the code for part a from [Here](https://github.com/BU-IE-582/fall20-mizrakhande/blob/master-branch/files/IE582_HW1_Q1.ipynb) if you do not want to download the notebook.

+[Here](files/IE582_HW1_Q2.html) is my my part b

+[Here](files/IE582_HW1_Q2.ipynb) is my Jupyter notebook for part b

+In addition, you can directly see the code for part b from [Here](https://github.com/BU-IE-582/fall20-mizrakhande/blob/master-branch/files/IE582_HW1_Q2.ipynb) if you do not want to download the notebook.

+[Here](files/IE582_HW1_Q3.html) is my part c

+[Here](files/IE582_HW1_Q3.ipynb) is my Jupyter notebook for part c

+In addition, you can directly see the code for part c from [Here](https://github.com/BU-IE-582/fall20-mizrakhande/blob/master-branch/files/IE582_HW1_Q3.ipynb) if you do not want to download the notebook.

+[Here](files/IE582_HW1_Q3.html) is my part d

+[Here](files/IE582_HW1_Q3.ipynb) is my Jupyter notebook for part d

+In addition, you can directly see the code for part d from [Here](https://github.com/BU-IE-582/fall20-mizrakhande/blob/master-branch/files/IE582_HW1_Q3.ipynb) if you do not want to download the notebook.